Silverret/myconos/README.md

 This Open-Source project try to help biologists around the world to process their mycobacterium images

-If you read the code and see a way to improve it, please let me know (with github's Issues sytem).
+If you read the code and see a way to improve it, please let me know (with github's Issues system).